-The story of the film is very simple that first introduces us to Grace, who’s been raised by her religious grandmother.
+The story of the film is very simple and first introduces us to Grace, who’s been raised by her religious grandmother.
 In fact, she knows little about her mother and father, as her mother dies giving birth to her.
-While she looks like any average teenage girl in her college, she finds it difficult to mingle with others in an open campus culture for which she was never accustomed to.
+While she looks like any average teenage girl in her college, she finds it difficult to mingle with others in an open campus culture to which she was never accustomed to.

 From her very childhood, she was living a strict life under the watchful eye of her grandma.
-Grace has been experiencing traumatic nightmares from childhood but away from home it becomes increasingly difficult for her once a demon enters her body.
-She decided to come back to home but the supernatural entity soon takes complete control of her.
+Grace has been experiencing traumatic nightmares from childhood but away from home, it becomes increasingly difficult for her once a demon enters her body.
+She decided to come back home but the supernatural entity soon takes complete control of her.

-It’s the past of Grace that keeps haunting her and she tries to know about her mother, what actually happened to her, and who her father might be or is?
+It’s the past of Grace that keeps haunting her and she tries to know about her mother, what actually happened to her, and who her father might be or is.
 Nevertheless, Grace: The Possession doesn’t really scare me with any of its rousing moments.
 Then when it all boils down to an exorcism, the film doesn’t hold any substance in an uninteresting narrative.

 Starring: Alexia Fast, Lin Shaye, Joel David Moore, Clarke Peters, Alan Dale